Milorad Dodik: Indictment and trial

+Sanctions

+The British government imposed sanctions on Dodik in April 2022, along with the United States in 2023, for allegedly undermining the territorial integrity of Bosnia and Herzegovina and the Dayton Peace Agreement.
+In September 2025, the Slovenian Government barred Dodik from entering the country over his refusal to relinquish the presidency of Republika Srpska despite a court order.
+In reprisal, the government of Republika Srpska barred entry to Slovenian president, Nataša Pirc Musar, and foreign affairs minister, Tanja Fajon.

+In October 2025, the United States lifted the sanctions on Dodik, allegedly after several close allies of U.S. president Donald Trump pushed for a lifting of the sanctions, including MAGA influencer Laura Loomer and first-term Trump administration officials Rudy Giuliani and Michael Flynn.
+Sanctions were also lifted on Dodik's close allies, including high-ranking SNSD members Željka Cvijanović, Radovan Višković and Siniša Karan, as well as NSRS speaker Nenad Stevandić.

 Views

 Opinions on Tuzla and Markale

 In 2009, Dodik stated that the Tuzla massacre was staged and questioned the Markale massacres in Sarajevo.
 The city of Tuzla filed charges against Dodik over these statements.
-The city of Sarajevo filed criminal charges against Dodik for abuse of power, and inciting ethnic, racial and religious hatred.
+The city of Sarajevo filed criminal charges against Dodik for abuse of power and inciting ethnic, racial and religious hatred.

 The Office of the High Representative said Dodik denied the war crimes committed and stated that "When such skewed facts come from an official in a position of high responsibility, an official who is obliged to uphold the Dayton Peace Accords and cooperate with the Hague Tribunal, then they are particularly irresponsible and undermine not only the institutions responsible for upholding the rule of law, but the credibility of the individual himself".

 Genocide and Srebrenica massacre denial

-Dodik described the Srebrenica massacre as a "fabricated myth".
+Dodik has described the Srebrenica massacre as a "fabricated myth".

 He stated in an interview with the Belgrade newspaper Večernje novosti in April 2010 that "we cannot and will never accept qualifying that event as a genocide", and disowned the 2004 Republika Srpska report which had acknowledged the scale of the killing and had apologised to the relatives of the victims, claiming that the report had been adopted because of pressure from the international community.
-Without substantiating the figure, he claimed that the number of victims was 3,500 rather than the 7,000 accepted by the report, alleging that 500 listed victims were alive and that over 250 people buried in the Srebrenica Genocide Memorial in Potočari had died elsewhere.
+Without substantiating the figure, he argued that the number of victims was 3,500 rather than the 7,000 accepted by the report, alleging that 500 listed victims were alive and that over 250 people buried in the Srebrenica Genocide Memorial in Potočari had died elsewhere.
 During the same month, on 10 April 2010, Dodik initiated a revision of the 2004 report saying that the numbers of killed were exaggerated and the report was manipulated by a former peace envoy.
 The Office of the High Representative responded and stated that: "The Republika Srpska government should reconsider its conclusions and align itself with the facts and legal requirements and act accordingly, rather than inflicting emotional distress on the survivors, torture history and denigrate the public image of the country".